mp619/MartinMusic/doc/report.md

 -   Polyphony

--   Octave Control

 -   Advanced Tone Waveform

--   Auto detection and Handshaking
+-   Handshaking and Auto detection for multiple boards

+-   Octave Control and automatic octave setting for multiple boards

+-   Classes for knobs, waves and display

+-   User interface for intuitive interaction with synthesiser parameters

 # Classes and Headers